Israeli apartheid: Israeli views

 A number of sitting Israeli premiers have warned that Israel could become like apartheid South Africa.
 In 1976, Prime Minister Yitzhak Rabin warned that Israel risked becoming an apartheid state if it annexed and absorbed the West Bank's Arab population.
 In 2007, Prime Minister Ehud Olmert warned that if the two-state solution collapsed, Israel would "face a South African-style struggle for equal voting rights, and as soon as that happens, the state of Israel is finished".

 On 8 June 2021, two former Israeli ambassadors to South Africa, Ilan Baruch and Alon Liel, wrote in an opinion piece for South African news website GroundUp, "It is time for the world to recognize that what we saw in South Africa decades ago is happening in the occupied Palestinian territories too."

-United Arab List leader Mansour Abbas said he would not use the term apartheid to describe relations between Jews and Arabs inside Israel, pointing out that his Ra'am party is a member of the Israeli ruling coalition of the Thirty-sixth government of Israel.
-Hadash leader Ayman Odeh has said, "in [Israel’s] infrastructure and... law there is apartheid toward the Palestinian citizens [Israeli Arabs]".
+United Arab List leader Mansour Abbas said he would not use the term apartheid to describe relations between Jews and Arabs inside Israel, pointing out that his Ra'am party was a member of the Israeli ruling coalition of the thirty-sixth government of Israel.
+Hadash leader Ayman Odeh has said, "in [Israel's] infrastructure and ... law there is apartheid toward the Palestinian citizens [Israeli Arabs]".

 Former Attorney General of Israel Michael Ben-Yair said, "It is with great sadness that I must also conclude that my country has sunk to such political and moral depths that it is now an apartheid regime.
 It is time for the international community to recognise this reality as well."

 As of 12 February 2023, 12 Israeli human rights groups had voiced their support for the Amnesty report and condemned the European Commission's negative reaction to it.
-These groups were Adalah, B'Tselem, Breaking the Silence, Combatants for Peace, Gisha, HaMoked, Haqel: In Defense of Human Rights, Human Rights Defenders Fund, Ofek: The Israeli Center for Public Affairs, Physicians for Human Rights–Israel and Yesh Din.
+These groups were Adalah, B'Tselem, Breaking the Silence, Combatants for Peace, Gisha, HaMoked, Haqel: In Defense of Human Rights, Human Rights Defenders Fund, Ofek: The Israeli Center for Public Affairs, Physicians for Human Rights–Israel, and Yesh Din.